Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 If you want to travel from Celerina to Basel by train, you've come to the right place.

-You can expect the journey from Celerina to Basel by train to take around 4 hours 20 minutes.
-If you want to get there as quickly as possible, it can take as little as 4 hours 1 minute on the fastest services.
-You’ll usually find around 25 trains per day running on this route, which spans 130 miles (208 km).
+You can expect the journey from Celerina to Basel by train to take around 4 hours 25 minutes.
+If you want to get there as quickly as possible, it can take as little as 3 hours 59 minutes on the fastest services.
+You’ll usually find around 32 trains per day running on this route, which spans 130 miles (208 km).
 You’ll have to make 1 change along the way on your journey to Basel.
-SBB trains are the main operator of services on this route, so you're likely to travel with them for all or at least part of your journey to Basel.

 You can save money on train tickets from Celerina to Basel if you book in Use our Journey Planner at the top of the page to search for cheap ticket prices – we'll show you how much you can save on train tickets from Celerina to Basel if you book in advance..
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.